-Culture Moves Europe is the new permanent mobility scheme funded by the Creative Europe programme of the European Union and implemented by the Goethe-Institut.
-It will offer grants to artists, cultural professionals and host organisations in all Creative Europe countries who work in the sectors of architecture, cultural heritage, design and fashion design, literary translation, music, performing arts and visual arts.
+Culture Moves Europe is the new EU mobility scheme that offers grants to artists, cultural professionals and host organisations in all Creative Europe countries who work in the sectors of architecture, cultural heritage, design and fashion design, literary translation, music, performing arts, and visual arts.

-The scheme will foster sustainable and inclusive mobility and give particular attention to emerging artists and cultural professionals.
+The scheme aims to foster sustainable and inclusive mobility and give particular attention to emerging artists and cultural professionals.
+It is funded by the Creative Europe programme of the European Union and implemented by the Goethe-Institut.

-The scheme is composed of two action lines:
+Culture Moves Europe is composed of two action lines:

 - Individual mobility for artists and cultural professionals;